Bourgeois was born in Kingston

 Howells and conducting with Sir Adrian Boult.

-composed one hundred and thirteen symphonies, seventeen concertos, several
+composed one hundred and sixteen symphonies, seventeen concertos, several

+other

-other extended orchestral works, seven major works for chorus and orchestra,
+extended orchestral works, seven major works for chorus and orchestra, two

 From 1970 to

 1984 he was a Lecturer in Music at Bristol

 University.†† He was the conductor of the Sun Life Band